Equim-chan/mjai-reviewer/README.md

                                              0.001 when using placement.
 Default value: "0.001".
     -i, --in-file <FILE>                     Specify a tenhou.net/6 format log file to review.
 If FILE is "-" or empty, read from stdin.
-    -k, --kyokus <ARRAY>                     Specify kyokus to review.
-If ARRAY is empty, review all kyokus.
+    -k, --kyokus <LIST>                      Specify kyokus to review.
+If LIST is empty, review all kyokus.
 Format:
                                              "E1,E4,S3.1".
         --lang <LANG>                        Set the language for the rendered report page.
 Default value "ja".
                                              Supported languages: ja, en.